equitable-distribution

 Are inheritances considered marital property?

-Inheritances received by one spouse are generally regarded as non-marital property and excluded from equitable distribution, unless those funds have been commingled with marital assets, making them part of the marital estate.
+Inheritances received by one spouse are generally considered non-marital property and may be excluded from equitable distribution, unless those funds have been mixed with marital assets, thereby becoming part of the marital estate.

 How does the court decide who gets the marital home?

-The court considers several factors when deciding who gets the marital home, including the custody arrangements for minor children, each spouse's financial capacity to maintain the home, and the home's emotional significance to the family.
+The court takes into account several factors when determining the disposition of the marital home, such as custody arrangements for minor children, the financial ability of each spouse to maintain the home, and the home's significance to the family.

 Is fault in the marriage considered in equitable distribution?

-Since Florida is a no-fault divorce state, the reasons behind the marriage's breakdown are not typically factored into the equitable distribution of assets and liabilities.
+In Florida, which is a no-fault divorce state, the reasons for the marriage's breakdown typically do not affect the equitable distribution of assets and liabilities.

 How are retirement accounts handled in a divorce?

-Retirement accounts are considered for equitable distribution in Florida divorces.
-Dividing these accounts may require a Qualified Domestic Relations Order (QDRO) to allocate shares without incurring penalties for early withdrawal.
+Retirement accounts are considered in the equitable distribution process during Florida divorces.
+Dividing these accounts may involve using a Qualified Domestic Relations Order (QDRO) to allocate shares while aiming to avoid penalties for early withdrawal.

 What happens to joint debts in a divorce?

-Joint debts accrued during the marriage are divided equitably between the spouses.
-This division aims to be fair but may not always result in a 50/50 split, depending on each spouse's financial situation and contributions.
+Joint debts incurred during the marriage are divided between the spouses in a manner the court considers equitable.
+This division may not always be equal and depends on factors such as each spouse's financial circumstances and contributions.

 Can the division of property be modified after the divorce is final?

-The division of property outlined in the final divorce decree is typically considered final and cannot be modified, except in rare cases involving fraud or other significant legal issues that could affect the original distribution.
+The division of property as stated in the final divorce decree is generally considered final and is not subject to modification, except in limited circumstances such as fraud or other significant legal matters that may impact the original distribution.

 How are businesses valued and divided in a divorce?

-Businesses owned by either or both spouses are valued by a professional business appraiser to determine their fair market value.
-The division of this value is handled equitably, potentially requiring one spouse to buy out the other's interest or deciding to sell the business and divide the proceeds.
+Businesses owned by either or both spouses are typically valued by a professional business appraiser to determine their fair market value.
+The division of this value is handled in a manner deemed equitable by the parties or the court, which may involve one spouse buying out the other's interest or deciding to sell the business and divide the proceeds accordingly.

 Other Services Related to Family Law